antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 ### Demultiplexing sequences
 #### Q scores and no. reads

 In this case, you do not need to demultiplex your sequences, but you need to check the quality of your sequences.
-For that propose, run the following:
+For that purpose, run the following:

     qiime demux summarize --i-data demux-paired-end_OSD14.qza --o-visualization demux-paired-end_OSD14.qzv